Some features and elements may not work while performing updates on this website

 There's no treatments for late dry macular degeneration, but researchers are therapies that do present viable options.
 And Choice Vision Care can be your support line to help you live with vision loss from AMD.

-Causes of, and treament for AMD are aggressively being explored by scientist.
+Latest research on AMD Causes of, and treament for AMD are aggressively being explored by scientist.
 There are research teams that have found a way to treat dry macular degeneration in animals using stem cells.
 Research is now being done to see if stem cell treatment is safe for people.
 This research can lead to a promising treatment for dry AMD in the future.
 Your doctors at Choice Vision Care can guide you if you are interested in participating in clinical trials using the latest stem cell research.